Canon Vixia G50

 DSLRs are the up and coming way for indie doc filmmakers to get great visuals on a tight budget.
 Here are our top three picks for best cheap DSLRs:

 Panasonic revolutionized the DSLR filmmaking game with its GH2 camera several years ago.
-A few models later, the GH4 is Panasonic’s best DSLR for filmmaking.
+A few models later, the GH4 is a great low budget but high-quality DSLR for filmmaking.
 It features extraordinary low light performance, shoots in 4K and records video at the high data rates (i.e. high image quality) that filmmakers want to be able to record at.
 It isn’t quite as cheap as the other two DSLRs in this list but the upgrade is worth it if you’re interested in 4K DSLR filmmaking on a budget.
 The GH4 also has advanced image stabilization tech with Panasonic’s newer lenses that greatly reduces camera shake from handheld shooting.
 The kit linked here comes with a bunch of goodies, including an exceptional 12-35mm lens that works with the GH4’s special image stabilization technology.
 Note: if you like the features of the GH4, you may also want to check out the earlier GH3 model, which has many of the same features but does not offer 4K recording (1080p only).
+A newer model — the Panasonic GH5 DSLR is available too, but is more expensive.
 While you can order a first-party XLR audio adapter from Panasonic, we’d recommend getting a much cheaper third party DSLR audio adapter if you’re going to want to plug in pro XLR microphones.